lfurtkevicova/gislab-my-notes/docs/installation/configuration.rst

 see :num:`#configuration-files`.
 When user decides to adjust it, this file should not be modified directly.

+.. tip:: |tip| Find that file in GIS.lab repository and see its content to become acquainted with all possibilities of configuration settings.
+   It is full of commented out information.

 .. rubric:: Virtual mode

 For installation in VirtualBox it is recommended to create file